Dr Karen Bullock

 - Phone: 919-515-0438

 Karen Bullock, Ph.D. is Professor and Head of the School of Social Work at North Carolina State University, in the College of Humanities and Social Sciences.
 She earned a Ph.D. in Sociology and Social Work from Boston University, a Master’s degree (M.S.) in Social Work, from Columbia University in New York City, and a Bachelor of Social Work (BSW) degree from North Carolina State University.
-She teaches Introduction to Gerontology, which was featured in the NC State Alumni Magazine https://socialwork.news.chass.ncsu.edu/2018/11/16/closing-the-generation-gap/
+She teaches Introduction to Gerontology.
+Take a look at how much fun learning about (and with) older adults can be at NC State: https://www.youtube.com/watch?v=Dvz2aVZKGgY.
+This service learning class with students majoring in Engineering, Human Biology, Social Work, Psychology, Education, Design Studies, Business Management, Horticultural Science and more, was also featured in the NC State Alumni Magazine https://socialwork.news.chass.ncsu.edu/2018/11/16/closing-the-generation-gap/

-With more than two decades of dedicated service and commitment to the National Association of Social Worker (NASW) Dr. Bullock, a Licensed Clinical Social Worker (LCSW) was elected Vice-President and subsequently, served as President of the Connecticut Chapter of NASW, before going on to become the Chair of the NASW National Committee on Race And Ethnic Diversity (NCORED) and the current Chair of the NASW Mental Health Section Committee.
+With more than two decades of dedicated service and commitment to the National Association of Social Workers (NASW) Dr. Bullock, a Licensed Clinical Social Worker (LCSW) was elected Vice-President of the NASW Connecticut Chapter and subsequently, served as President of the Connecticut Chapter, before going on to become the Chair of the NASW National Committee on Race And Ethnic Diversity (NCORED) and the current Chair of the NASW Mental Health Section Committee.
 Dr. Bullock's research focuses on cancer care, serious illness care and health equity.
 Her article on The Influence of Culture on End-of-Life Decision Making, won the 2012 Best Article Award by the Routledge Journal of Social Work in End-of-Life & Palliative Care.
 She has been a leading force in advancing social work practice, education, and training in gerontology, mental health, hospice and palliative care.
 She has been quoted in the Washington Post, USA Today and LA Times as an expert in these areas.